The Legend of the 7 Golden Vampires: Plot

-In Transylvania in 1804, a lone figure makes his way through the countryside and into the towering Castle Dracula, where he summons Count Dracula.
-The figure announces, in his own language, that his name is Kah, a Taoist monk and the high priest of the Temple of the Seven Golden Vampires in rural China.
-He goes on to tell the Count that the Seven Golden Vampires' power is fading and he needs him to restore them to their former glory.
-Dracula considers the offer and accepts on one condition: that he uses Kah's body to escape his castle, which has become his prison.
-Despite Kah's pleas for mercy, the vampire displaces himself into Kah's body and then triumphantly leaves the tomb for China.
+In 1804 Transylvania, Taoist monk Kah, the high priest of the Temple of the Seven Golden Vampires in rural China, travels through the countryside to Castle Dracula.
+There, Kah summons Count Dracula.
+The Seven Golden Vampires' power is fading and Kah needs Dracula to restore them to their former glory.
+Dracula decides to help on one condition: that he uses Kah's body to escape the castle, which has become his prison.
+Despite Kah's pleas for mercy, Dracula displaces himself into Kah's body and leaves the tomb for China.

 A century later, Professor Van Helsing gives a lecture at a Chungking university on Chinese vampire legends.
-He speaks of an unknown rural village that has been terrorised by a cult of seven known as the Seven Golden Vampires.
-A farmer who had lost his wife to the vampires trekked his way to their temple and battled them.
-He was unsuccessful, as his wife was killed in the fight, but in the chaos he grabbed a medallion from around one of the vampire's necks, which he saw as the vampires' life source.
-The farmer fled the temple, but the high priest sent the vampires and their turned victims after him.
+He mentions an unknown rural village that has been terrorised by a cult of seven known as the Seven Golden Vampires.
+A farmer who trekked to their temple and battled them.
+The farmer was unsuccessful, and his wife died in the fight, but he managed to grab a medallion from a vampire's neck, which he saw as the creatures' life source.
+The farmer then fled, but the high priest sent the vampires and their turned victims after him.
 About to be cornered, the farmer placed the medallion around a small jade Buddha statue before the vampires killed him.
-One of the vampires spied the medallion around the Buddha and went over to collect it.
-However, the moment that the vampire touched the Buddha, the creature was destroyed in flames.
+A vampire spied the medallion around the Buddha and went over to collect it.
+However, after touching the Buddha, the vampire burst into flames.

-Van Helsing goes on to say that he is positive that the village still exists and is terrorized by the six remaining vampires; he is only unsure of where the village lies.
-Most of the professors he has gathered disbelieve the story and leave, but one man, Hsi Ching, informs Van Helsing that the farmer from the story was his grandfather.
-He proves it by producing the dead vampire's medallion and asks Van Helsing if he would be willing to travel to the village and destroy the vampire menace.
-Van Helsing agrees and embarks with his son Leyland, Hsi Ching, and his seven kung fu-trained siblings on a dangerous journey, funded by a wealthy widow named Vanessa Buren, whom Leyland and two of Ching's siblings saved from an attack by the tongs.
+Van Helsing thinks that the village still exists and is terrorized by the six remaining vampires; he is only unsure of where it lies.
+Most of the professors he has gathered disbelieve the story and leave, but one young man, Hsi Ching, informs Van Helsing that the farmer from the story was his grandfather.
+Hsi Ching produces the medallion and asks Van Helsing if he would be willing to travel to the village and destroy the vampires.
+Van Helsing agrees and embarks with his son Leyland, Hsi Ching, and his seven kung fu-trained siblings on a journey funded by Vanessa Buren, a wealthy widow whom Leyland and two of Ching's siblings saved from an attack by the tongs.